gaoce/TimeVis/docs/api_v2.rst

   }

 **Output**
-  A json object containing time series data, for expample:
+  A JSON object containing time series data, for expample:

 ::